damianhakert/damianhakert.github.io/source/posts/2017-01-22-gitlab-8-16-released.html.md

 ---
-title: "GitLab 8.16 Released with MAIN_CE_FEATURE and MAIN_EE_FEATURE"
+title: "GitLab 8.16 Released with Auto deploy on Google Container Engine and Monitoring with Prometheus"
 categories:
 author: Job van der Voort
 author_twitter: Jobvo
 image_title: /images/7_X/PICTURE.PNG
 ---

-We’re on a mission to bring powerful tools to everyone.
-That means making them easy to use, easy to setup and easy to maintain.
-The first powerful tool we made accessible was Git, the second zero-setup continuous integration (CI) and last month we did our first steps into bringing the power of containers and Kubernetes to everyone.
+We’re on a mission to [make sure everyone can contribute](https://about.gitlab.com/strategy/#mission).
+That means making [the tools in GitLab](https://about.gitlab.com/direction/#scope) easy to use, easy to setup and easy to maintain.
+Along the way some of the major steps the introduction of zero-setup continuous integration (CI), and auto deploy on Kubernetes in [GitLab 8.15](https://about.gitlab.com/2016/12/22/gitlab-8-15-released/) last month.
 This month, we’re leaping into the new year with the introduction of the next step.

 With GitLab 8.16 we’re not only making idea to production on Kubernetes _much_ more accessible by making it work on Google Cloud, we’re also leaping to the next step in idea to production: monitoring.
-From this release forward, we’ll be shipping the powerful monitoring tool Prometheus alongside GitLab.
-Deploying an application is just the start, you need feedback.
-With Prometheus we’ll make sure you get feedback from your systems, applications, users, and more, straight into GitLab.
+From this release forward, we’ll be shipping the powerful monitoring tool [Prometheus](https://prometheus.io/) We found that if you deploying an application you can't do so in a black hole.
+You need to get feedback about the effects of the deployment.
+You can use this to revert deployments that cause problems and to get idea's about future improvements.
+Adding Prometheus is the first step to make sure you get feedback about system, application, and business metrics as an integrated part of deployments done with GitLab.

 This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is Markus Koller for his contribution of [more storage statistics](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/7754).